 - Micro-USB instead of USB-C

-Sennheiser made them excellent for commuters, with foldable design and active noise cancellation.
+Sennheiser made them excellent for commuters, with a foldable design and active noise cancellation.

-Speaking of that, ANC works effectively, eliminating most of the annoying background noise around you.
+Speaking of that, ANC works effectively, eliminating most of the annoying room noise around you.

 8. Sennheiser HD 559

 Well-rounded audiophile headphones with the right mix of sound quality and comfort.